Theodore Motzkin: Biography

 Motzkin's father Leo Motzkin, a Ukrainian Jew, went to Berlin at the age of thirteen to study mathematics.
 He pursued university studies in the topic and was accepted as a graduate student by Leopold Kronecker, but left the field to work for the Zionist movement before finishing a dissertation.

 Motzkin grew up in Berlin and started studying mathematics at an early age as well, entering university when he was only 15.
 He received his Ph.D. in 1934 from the University of Basel under the supervision of Alexander Ostrowski for a thesis on the subject of linear programming (Beiträge zur Theorie der linearen Ungleichungen, "Contributions to the Theory of Linear Inequalities", 1936).

 In 1935, Motzkin was appointed to the Hebrew University in Jerusalem, contributing to the development of mathematical terminology in Hebrew.
 In 1936 he was an Invited Speaker at the International Congress of Mathematicians in Oslo.
 During World War II, he worked as a cryptographer for the British government.

+Motzkin married Naomi Orenstein in Jerusalem.
+They had three sons there.

 In 1948, Motzkin moved to the United States.
 After two years at Harvard and Boston College, he was appointed at UCLA in 1950, becoming a professor in 1960.
 He worked there until his retirement.

-Motzkin married Naomi Orenstein in Jerusalem.
-The couple had three sons: